wikimedia/machinelearning-liftwing-inference-services/src/models/editing_suggestions/README.md

 # Editing Suggestions

-The editing-suggestions inference service returns pre-computed editing suggestions for a Wikipedia page, keyed by `wiki_id` and `page_title`.
+The editing-suggestions inference service returns pre-computed editing suggestions for a Wikipedia page, keyed by `wiki_id` and `page_id`.
 Suggestions are loaded from a CSV model artifact at startup and served via in-memory lookup.

 * Model: rule-based lookup (no model binary)
 * Data artifact: `s3://wmf-ml-models/editing-suggestions/v1/suggestions.csv`